grab/engineering-blog/_posts/2022-05-18-service-architecture-revamp.md

 ### Architecture

-In the new architecture, the flow is extended from lexical recall only to multi-layer including boosting, multi-recall and ranking.
+In the new architecture, the flow is extended from lexical recall only to multi-layer including boosting, multi-recall, and ranking.
 The addition of boosting enables capabilities like intent recognition and query expansion, while the change from single lexical recall to multi-recall opens up the potential for other recall methods, e.g. embedding based and graph based.

 These help address the [first problem statement](#search-results-were-textually-matched-without-considering-intention-and-context).
 Furthermore, the multi-recall framework enables fetching results from multiple business verticals, addressing the [second problem statement](#search-results-from-multiple-business-verticals-were-not-blended-effectively).
 In the new framework, results from different verticals and different recall methods were grouped and ranked together without any leak of abstraction or loss of useful data from search recall stage in ranking.